emnify/product-docs/docs/services/connectivity/global-iot-sim.md

 ## Multi-IMSI applet

-EMnify eSIM cards are equipped with a multi-IMSI applet installed on the SIM.
+EMnify eSIM cards come equipped with a multi-IMSI applet.
-This applet runs in the background using minimal resources, ensuring there's no negative impact on the device's performance.

-This technology allows devices to dynamically select the best network based on their location.
+This technology not only ensures there's no negative impact on device performance but also enables devices to select the best network dynamically based on their location.
-As a result, EMnify can provide access to a larger number of networks compared to traditional operators.
-Moreover, with access to the largest global [LPWAN](global-iot-network#lpwan-lte-mnb-iot) (LTE-M and NB-IoT) footprint, EMnify SIMs ensure regulatory network access in over 100 countries.
+As a result, EMnify offers access to a more extensive range of networks, including the largest global [LPWAN](global-iot-network#lpwan-lte-mnb-iot) (LTE-M and NB-IoT) footprint, ensuring regulatory network access in over 100 countries.

-An EMnify eSIM contains cellular provider information from multiple SIM cards.
+The eSIM stores cellular provider information from multiple operators.
-While EMnify has established roaming agreements and local contracts with operators worldwide, it also collaborates with partner operators.
+EMnify has established roaming agreements and local contracts with operators globally and collaborates with partner operators to enhance network coverage and provide fallback options during network outages.
-This collaboration increases the network coverage footprint and offers a fallback option when preferred networks face outages.

 Here's how the multi-IMSI applet functions:

 - EMnify has both its own operator identity ([IMSI](/glossary#imsi)) and the IMSI of partner operators stored on the SIM card.
 - Each IMSI or partner operator usually supports access to more than one network in a country.
 - The applet contains a preferred IMSI list for each country.
-  For instance, this list might specify that IMSI _X_ is prioritized for access in country _A_.
+ For example, if IMSI _X_ is prioritized for country _A_, but fails to establish a connection, IMSI _Y_ is used as a fallback.
-  If a device can't establish a connection using IMSI _X_, then IMSI _Y_ becomes the next viable option.
-- When a device moves to country _A_, the applet dynamically switches the active IMSI to IMSI _X_ based on this preferred list.
+- If a device travels to country _A_, the applet switches to the preferred IMSI for that location, ensuring continuous connectivity even during service disruptions.
-  Should operator _X_ experience service disruptions, the SIM would automatically switch to IMSI _Y_, ensuring continuous connectivity for the device.

 The selection of the preferred IMSI for each country considers several factors:

-- Whether permanent roaming is allowed in that country.
+- Acceptance of permanent roaming in the country.
-- The IMSI with the most network partners within the country.
+- The IMSI with the most network partnerships in the country.
-- The IMSI offering the best availability of radio access types (e.g., LTE, NB-IoT, LTE-M) or features like PSM/eDRX.
+- Availability of specific radio access types (e.g., LTE, NB-IoT, LTE-M) or features such as PSM/eDRX.